cran-task-views/Environmetrics/Environmetrics.md

     used methods to analyse, visualize, and interpret wind data.
 Wind resource analyses can subsequently be combined with characteristics of wind turbines to estimate the potential energy production.
+-   The `r pkg("Rbeast")` package provides a Bayesian model averaging method to decompose time series into abrupt changes, trend, and seasonality and can be used for changepoint detection, time series decomposition, and nonlinear trend analysis.

 Additionally, a fuller description of available packages for time series analysis can be found in the `r view("TimeSeries")` task